turhany/tech-test-netcore/README.md

-# Storm Technical Test – A Todo-List Project
+# Storyteller Technical Test – A Todo-List Project

 This is a todo-list webapp written in C# using [.NET 8.0](https://get.asp.net).